xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 [2] https://help.github.com/articles/fork-a-repo/ This is a link to git documentation that describes working with forks.
 BridgePoint development requires developers to have a working knowlegde of git and git forks.
 Throughout this document, we will refer to the repositories using the formula ```https://github.com/"username"/"repository".git``` where "username" is your personal Github user name.
 (For example: ```https://github.com/keithbrown/bridgepoint.git```)

+[3] https://xtuml.org/community/forum/xtuml-forum/ If you have any problems or questions, post to the forums at this location.

 Instructions
 ------------